-DR. ANDREW STEIN — Founder and director of CLAWS
+DR. ANDREW STEIN — CLAWS Founder and Director

 Andrew is an assistant professor of natural science at Landmark College and adjunct faculty to University of Massachusetts Amherst.
 He has over a decade of experience studying human- carnivore conflict—from African wild dogs and lions in Kenya and Botswana to leopards and hyenas in Namibia.